exasol/cloud-storage-extension/docs/user_guide.md

   floor(random()*4)'`.
 Please check out the [supported cloud storage systems](storage/cloud_storages.md) for more examples.

+* ``OVERWRITE`` - This property is only relevant to the export SQL statement.
+If it is set to `true`, the UDF deletes all the files in the export path.
+By default it is set to `false`.
+Please keep in mind the delete operation is blocking, it can take time to finish at least proportional to the number of files.
+If the delete operation is interrupted, the filesystem is left in an intermediate state.

 * ``PARQUET_COMPRESSION_CODEC`` - This property is only used in export SQL statement.
 It defines the compression codec to use when exporting data into Parquet formatted files.
 Default value is **uncompressed**.
 Other compression